Bill and Bette Bryant Crisis Nursery

 Christian Alliance for Children in Zambia

-Over the past five years, the Christian Alliance for Children in Zambia has received 1,322 children, including newly born babies.
-Of these, 677 children were reunited with their families, 156 adopted, 14 placed in foster families and 377 transferred to other permanent homes.
+In 2017 44 children were reintegrated with family or adopted and 90 assessments were completed.
+Over the past five years, the Christian Alliance for Children in Zambia has received over 1,300 children, including newborn babies.
+Of these, more than half were reunited with their families; others were adopted, placed in foster families and/or transferred to other permanent homes.

 The Outreach Foundation is seeking gifts totaling $60,000 for the Bill and Bette Bryant Crisis Nursery to continue its work in God’s mission.